Solo Travel in Belize

 The country has a Caribbean feel and is so multi-cultural that you’ll find Rastas, Indians and Chinese amongst the African descendants.

 There is a gang culture in Belize City so steer clear of Southside and head to the rest of the mainland or the Cayes which are perfectly safe.
 Travelling on local buses is really safe and no one bothers you.
 If you solo travel in Belize and are looking for company, San Ignacio or San Pedro are the places to find it.

-Belize lies between Mexico and Guatemala and is one of the least discovered countries in the Americas and also one of the most diverse with half of the country protected.
+Belize lies between Mexico and Guatemala and is one of the least discovered countries in the Americas.
+It is also one of the most diverse with half of the country protected.
 Belize is divided into six districts: Cayo, Corozal (north), Orange Walk, Belize City/District (east), Stan Creek (east), Torlido in the south.

-San Ignacio is a small riverside town with the nearby ruins of Xunan Tunich reachable by local bus or you can walk to the smaller Mayan site of Calh Pech.
-There’s a great market here on saturdays where you can sample local Armish produce amongst other local delights.
+San Ignacio is a small riverside town.
+Nearby are the nearby ruins of Xunan Tunich which are reachable by local bus or walk to the smaller Mayan site of Calh Pech instead.
+There’s a great market here on Saturdays where you can sample local Armish produce amongst other local delights.
 Check out the iguana sanctuary at San Ignacio Hotel & Resort.

 Mountain Pine is considered one of the oldest places in Belize and this is where you’ll find the Rio Frio cave – a cave with two entrances.
 This is also where the Mayan city of Caracol lies where you can climb the ancient pyramids and marvel at the ancient ruins without the crowds.